Concept Mapping My Academic Writing Course

 Periodic Table of Academic Disciplines

-9-10-2010.jpgI’m continually amazed how the efforts of random bloggers make my life as a writing instructor all the more easier.
-For our second writing project we focus on the epistemological dimensions of different academic disciplines and how those implicit expectations shape the scholarly writing in those fields.
-While students are quite familiar with different department in the university, trying to explain why they exist in the way that they do can, at times, be challenging.
+For our second writing project we focus on the epistemological dimensions of different academic disciplines and how implicit expectations shape the scholarly writing in those fields.
+While students are quite familiar with different departments in the university, trying to explain why they are separated as they are can be challenging.

-I use class time to discuss the basic framework of how scholars of different disciplines ask different types of questions about the world, and how they marshal different types of evidence to support their claims.
 This is, as always, an exercise in raising awareness.
 I use a podcast (as homework) to explain the history of disciplinary divisions, stemming from the secularization of the German university system in the 19th century and “discovery” of the social sciences (political science, economics, sociology, anthropology, etc.).

 I charge the students with researching a topic and finding appropriate scholarly materials on that topic from different disciplines – both books and articles.
 They have to decide which discipline the work falls under, which can be harder than it seems, especially if you are not used to trying to differentiate those characteristics already.
 At some level, having a list of options makes the job easier, where Claudia’s blog helps exceptionally.
 She has made a chart, mirroring that of the Periodic Tables of Elements, with academic disciplines – even grouping them according to field.